 With social distancing still firmly in place at the start of 2022 in most corners of the world, strolling through a bookstore or joining an in-person book club get-together presents plenty of challenges.
 Regardless, in many areas during the pandemic, book sales actually surged—and that includes old-fashioned paper books, which made this list of costs to cut a few short years ago.
 You can keep up your reading habit and save money by checking out books from your local library.
 Although many libraries closed temporarily or halted in-person services, the American Library Association notes that most began to offer more virtual help and expand online checkout and renewal.
 Yours might also offer curbside pickup services.
 Most libraries offer ebooks and digital magazines to those with library cards, too.
 If, however, you prefer purchasing your reading material, you can save money and help the environment by opting for ebooks and keeping up with newspapers and magazines virtually.

 Online shopping has firmly taken root as the preferred method for buying everything from groceries to appliances.
 You can hold down the expense of this convenience by avoiding shipping costs.
 If product costs are the same, choose to purchase from sites that offer free shipping.
 When a site offers free shipping with a minimum purchase amount, if you have the funds and storage space, meet that minimum.
 For instance, fill out your cart with something nonperishable that you know you will use in the future.
-You may end up doing yourself a favor: Inflation might add to the cost of that item when you need it 6 months down the road.
 If you can’t avoid a shipping fee, and if you don’t need your purchase immediately, you can save on shipping by choosing the slowest shipping method.
 Retailers might also offer free shipping if you’re willing to pick up the item at your local store.

 The rise in shipping costs can in part be blamed on higher prices for oil and gas, which are also triggering inflation in transportation costs.
-Everything you’ve ever heard about walking or biking to nearby destinations in order to save gas mileage is especially true in 2022.
+Everything you’ve ever heard about walking or biking to nearby destinations in order to save gas mileage has been especially true the last year.
 Of course, walking or biking isn’t always possible, but public transportation can be cost-effective.
 During the pandemic, many public transportation services offered discounted or even free rides to keep their routes going.
 If you do take the train or subway, see if you can save by purchasing weekly, monthly, or yearly passes, but make sure you won’t lose money should you have to lock down again or return to working at home.

-Although some cities relaxed their plastic bag bans at the start of 2021, it’s time to get back in the habit of bringing your own bags—after all, some stores charge for disposable bags if you forget to bring your own!
+It's time to get in the habit of bringing your own bags—after all, some stores charge for disposable bags if you forget to bring your own!
 While you’re stocking up on reusable grocery bags, start a collection of reusable refrigerator and pantry storage containers, especially now that your family probably eats at home more than before.
 Because reusable food storage containers are washable and refillable, they minimize kitchen waste while still sealing in flavor and keeping out fridge smells.
 That said, while Ziploc bags are wasteful, they also take up less space in the fridge than containers do.
 As a compromise, invest in a set of more sustainable mixed-size silicone bags, and you’ll save on grocery bills in the long run.